gilleskratzer/ABN/quickstart_examples.md

 ![](Material/Plot/introfig1.png)

-# Find the best fitting graphical structure for an additive Bayesian network using an exact search
+# Find the best fitting graphical structure using an exact search

 This dataset comes with abn see `?ex1.dag.data`: